MARCspec/MARCspec/marc-spec.md

 If Leader/06 = a and Leader/07 = a, c, d, or m: Books

-Reference to character with position '18' of field '008', if character with position '06' in Leader equals 'a' AND character with position '07' in Leader equals 'a', 'c', 'd' or 'm'.
+Reference to character with position '18' of field '008', if character with position '06' in Leader equals 'a' AND character with position '07' in Leader equals 'a', 'c', 'd' OR 'm'.

 ```
 008/18{LDR/06=\a{LDR/07=\a}{LDR/07=\c}{LDR/07=\d}{LDR/07=\m}}